-Singers must therefore be able to act.
-They will not move or sing in the same way if they play a child or a horrible villain or if they have to play sadness or anger.
-Gaby proposes you a little game to test your acting skills! - Have fun placing your hands in front of your face to hide it. - Open your hands and try to propose an emotion.
-For example, joy, sadness, or anger. - Try to get your classmates to guess the emotion you have chosen.
-Acting really is very fun!
-In the beginning, we can be embarrassed (that's normal!), but with practice we can have fun creating all sorts of emotions.
-(Propositions: nervous, sad, happy, tense, tired, open, closed, embarrassed ...)
-DELVE INTO ACTING BY EXPERIMENTING A SCENIC SPACE Singer-actors need to act in a specific space called the stage.
+FABULOPERA

+Here you are at the last stage of your Fabulopera!

+You can now add emotions to your characters!

+In the video, Gaby suggests one last excerpt that will be the end of your opera.

+It is the Suite number 1 of the Toreadors from Bizet's opera "Carmen".

+Don't hesitate to improvise on the music with your characters.
+Try to get your friends or family to guess your story!

+Guillaume has prepared his Fabulopera to inspire you:

+- What is the situation to begin with in Guillaume's story?

+- What event disrupts the action?

+- Who do you think is the villain?

+- How does the scene end?

+DELVE INTO ACTING BY EXPERIMENTING A SCENIC SPACE

+Singer-actors need to act in a specific space called the stage.
 It is important that they know the space in which they will be performing very well.

 Now it is your turn to see if you are able to respect the space of the stage!

 Divide the class into 2 groups.
 You will take turns being a spectator or an actor.

 The space that we call the stage is marked out by lines drawn on the floor.

 The group of actors moves around the space without touching each other and without stepping out of the lines.

 This game can be played to music (use the excerpts indicated to the right).
 The group of actors moves to the rhythm of the music.

 The leader can put an emotion to the music or they can announce different actions: the ground is slippery, the ground is sticky, the ground is shaking ...

+OPERA EXCERPTS

-OPERA EXCERPTS ORFÉO (1607)-MONTEVERDI LA BELLE HÉLÈNE (1864) - OFFENBACH MADAME BUTTERFLY (1904)-PUCCINI HANSEL AND GRETEL AT THE OPERA - PART 3 ACT IT OUT
+ORFÉO (1607)-MONTEVERDI LA BELLE HÉLÈNE (1864) - OFFENBACH MADAME BUTTERFLY (1904)-PUCCINI

+HANSEL AND GRETEL AT THE OPERA - PART 3 ACT IT OUT

-CONCLUSION Opera tells us a story and makes us experience a lot of emotions thanks to the many talents of the musicians and singers!
+Opera tells us a story and makes us experience a lot of emotions thanks to the many talents of the musicians and singers!

 But how is it that they can sing so high or so low?
-GLOSSARY

 Head voice: An extremely high-pitched voice sound due to the forced contraction of the vocal cords, especially in men.
 As a general rule, the high frequencies will be felt in the head (nose) and the low frequencies in the mouth and chest-hence the common names "head voice" and "chest voice."

 Articulators: The articulators are the lips, the jaw, and the soft palate.
 They play a very important role in the production of sound and allow the singer to articulate well and be understood by the audience.

 Resonators: Resonators are spaces inside our body and above our vocal chords that allow the singer to make the air travel towards the outlet (the mouth) and to amplify and enrich the singer's voice.
 Test your resonators and have fun holding a note on your favourite vowel without changing it.
 Then, while singing, have fun making all kinds of faces.
 Does the sound change?
 Yes, because you have changed the shape of your resonators.
 Resonators are used by the singer to amplify their voice and make it resonate.
 The resonators in our body are the nose, rib cage, throat (larynx), and lips.

 Posture: Attitude or positioning of the body.
 The singer must have a good posture.
 They must hold themselves straight.